Monsters vs. Aliens: Production

+Soundtrack

+Monsters vs. Aliens was initially set to be scored by Mark Mothersbaugh, but was eventually replaced by Henry Jackman.
+The film was Jackman's feature film scoring debut; Jackman previously worked at Hans Zimmer's Remote Control Productions (formerly known as Media Ventures), assisting the composer in various projects, this included the ones he composed for DreamWorks Animation projects.
+The soundtrack was recorded at AIR Studios in London and released through Lakeshore Records on March 24, 2009.

 Release

+Theatrical

+Monsters vs. Aliens was released by Paramount Pictures on March 27, 2009.

 Marketing

-To promote the 3D technology that is used in Monsters vs. Aliens, DreamWorks ran a 3D trailer before halftime in the U.S. broadcast of Super Bowl XLIII on February 1, 2009.
+To promote the 3-D technology that is used in Monsters vs. Aliens, DreamWorks ran a 3-D trailer before halftime in the U.S. broadcast of Super Bowl XLIII on February 1, 2009.
 Due to the limitations of television technology at the time, ColorCode 3-D glasses were distributed at SoBe stands at major national grocers.
-The Monsters, except Ginormica and Insectosaurus, also appeared in a 3D SoBe commercial airing after the trailer.
-Bank of America gave away vouchers that covered the cost of an upgrade to a 3D theatrical viewing of the film for its customers.
+The Monsters, except Ginormica and Insectosaurus, also appeared in a 3-D SoBe commercial airing after the trailer.
+Bank of America gave away vouchers that covered the cost of an upgrade to a 3-D theatrical viewing of the film for its customers.

 Home media

 Monsters vs. Aliens was released to DVD and Blu-ray in the United States and Canada on September 29, 2009, and on October 26, 2009, in the United Kingdom.
-The home release for both the DVD and Blu-ray format only contains the 2D version of the movie.
+The home release for both the DVD and Blu-ray formats only contains the 2D version of the movie.
 However, the release is packaged with a new short, B.O.B.'s Big Break, which is in the anaglyphic 3D format that requires red and cyan glasses.
 Also included are four pairs of 3D glasses.
 On January 6, 2010, it was announced that a 3D version would be released on Blu-ray.
 On February 24, a tentative March release date was set for the United Kingdom, where anyone who buys a Samsung 3D TV or 3D Blu-ray player will get a copy.
 On March 8, it was reported that the 3D Blu-ray would be released in the United States, also with Samsung 3D products, on March 21.
 As of February 2011, 9.0 million home entertainment units were sold worldwide.
 In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox; the rights are now owned by Universal Pictures following its parent company NBCUniversal's acquisition of DreamWorks Animation in 2016, and the expiration of their distribution deal with 20th Century Fox in 2017.